Lonma-Ritoff/lonmaone-web/README.md

     <img src="https://avatars.githubusercontent.com/u/57350282?s=400&u=c2755e786dc536ff093a6508ca64f7a9e0bc0ad0&v=4" alt="Logo" width="180" height="180">
   </a>

-  <h3 align="center">pi-beautifulporsche-web project</h3>
+  <h3 align="center">lonmaone-web project</h3>

   <p align="center">
-    This is the website for our innovative project (pi-beautifulporsche) developed at Epitech.
+    This is the website for our innovative project (lonmaone) developed at Epitech.
     The website is available at https://www.lonma-ritoff.com
 </p>